 - Best Time of Year to Visit Malaysia

 - Other Travel Blogs and Bloggers With Great Malaysia Content

 - Backpacking Malaysia

 - Don’t Forget Your Malaysia Guide Book

-Malaysia Travel Blog by Destination
+Malaysia Travel Blog and Guide by Destination

 If you’d like a general overview of what Malaysia offers, we have a post here called, Highlights of Malaysia for Families.
 And you heard it here first, we’re back in Malaysia very soon in 2017 to bring you more destinations, attractions, hotels, resorts and regions of Malaysia.
 We can’t wait!